gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-first-steps.md

 ### Code Editor

-The [Edge Functions Code Editor](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime-api/code-editor/) makes the experience of developing at the edge closer the experience developers are used to.
+The [Edge Functions Code Editor](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime-api/code-editor/) provides a development experience similar to what developers are accustomed to.
 The [Edge Functions ChatGPT Integration](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime-api/ai-integration/) helps you to write, refactor and review code.

 The edge functions on the Azion platform are implemented as it follows: